 The goal of validity testing of an attribution model through a performance measure specification is to assess the effectiveness of the attribution model to approximate the patient and provider relationship.
 Retrospective models attempt to determine a historic relationship and how a person's care was delivered.
-Chart review may be the most valued standard of data-derived options to determine the patient/provider relationship; however, testing a model this way may not always be feasible.
-In NQF's first attribution report, it noted the potential need for an adjudication process to challenge the results of an attribution model.
+Chart review may be the most valued standard of data-derived options to determine the patient-provider relationship; however, testing a model this way may not always be feasible.
+NQF's first attribution report noted the potential need for an adjudication process to challenge the results of an attribution model.
 For prospective models, there is potential value in patient and clinician attestation as a way of validating the results of an attribution model.
 Alternatively, multistakeholder input to ensure the face validity of a model may be the most feasible way to test the validity of an attribution model.
-The Panel acknowledged there may be tension between the desire to include larger numbers of patients and validity.
+The Panel acknowledged that there may be tension between the desire to include larger numbers of patients and validity.
 To achieve larger numbers, a model may need to include patients whose care is provided or influenced by a number of practitioners, rather than being solely in the control of one accountable unit.

-Evaluation Consideration 3: What data were used to support the attribution model?
+EVALUATION CONSIDERATION 3: What data were used to support the attribution model?

 Data play an essential role in the implementation of an attribution model.
 Available data sources and data quality should be considered when designing and selecting an attribution model.
 Claims data are more accessible, less susceptible to gaming, and readily available making them an easy choice and the most frequently used.
-Claims data also present challenges with accurately addressing disease severity for many conditions because they lack clinical granularity and are not designed to capture many clinical processes which may be important to determine accurate attribution.
+Claims data also present challenges to accurately addressing disease severity for many conditions because they lack clinical granularity and are not designed to capture many clinical processes which may be important to determine accurate attribution.
 However, other data sources should be considered when designing an attribution approach, which may lead to more accurate associations between patients and providers.
-Other types of data that should be considered include prospective patient-defined relationships, data from electronic health records as well as both patient and clinician attestation of relationships has significant advantages, but can also present challenges related to the feasibility of data collection in terms of volume of data and the potential to develop additional processes outside of the normal care delivery process to collect these data.
+Other types of data that should be considered include prospective patientdefined relationships, data from electronic health records, and both patient and clinician attestation of relationships.
+Considering multiple data sources for the most comprehensive assessment of provider-patient relationship has significant advantages, but can also present challenges related to the feasibility of data collection in terms of volume of data and the potential to develop additional processes outside of the normal care delivery process to collect these data.
 Further, not all members of the healthcare team are capable of capturing their activities with the patient using claims data and may be excluded from analysis or the opportunity to be included in the team associated with the patient's care and outcomes.

 Respondents from the key informant interviews also identified several practical challenges in ensuring accurate attribution based on available data.
 Coding practices continue challenge many institutions for ensuring accurate performance data.
 For attribution purposes, when visits and corresponding codes are incorrectly billed to a particular provider in a group practice, this can cause downstream inaccuracies with attribution.
 While the use of EHR data is an attractive option for clarifying and filling the gaps of administrative data, EHRs pose challenges with the way data are stored.
 For example, records and data that have been scanned into the chart as an attached file to the record are often not searchable as is information typed into free text fields rather than structured data fields.
+However, increased focus on interoperability could help to alleviate challenges with EHR data and allow better information exchange to support attribution.